Punishment for Carphone Warehouse for lack of data protection

 - Current and former residential addresses

-A total of 389 records also had the password of the users included.
-In addition, transaction details for the period March 2010 to April 2011 were found, containing a total of 18,231 credit card details (with cardholder, address, expiration date, credit card number and verification number).
+In 389 records, the user’s password was also included.
+Furthermore, transaction details for the period March 2010 to April 2011 were found, these contained a total of 18,231 credit card details, with one record consisting of cardholder, address, expiration date, credit card number and verification number.

-In addition to these customer data, employee data (about 1,000 data records) were also found, which contained the following information:
+In addition to this customer data, employee data (approximately 1,000 records) was also found; this contained the following data:

-Among other things, various corporate websites were also stored on the server, including a homepage with an outdated WordPress installation from year 2009.
-The known vulnerabilities were used to gain access.
-The attackers installed several Webshells and were able to gain access to the underlying system, so the entire server could be taken over.
+Among other things, various company websites were also stored on the system, including a homepage with an outdated WordPress instance from 2009.
+The already known vulnerabilities were used to gain access to the WordPress instance.
+The attackers installed several webshells and were thus able to gain access to the underlying system, which is why the entire server could be taken over.
 This allowed access to the file system, where the attackers found unencrypted access data for various databases, which were then accessed.
-Data were copied from the system.
+Data was copied from the system, the attackers grabbed large amounts of data, which is why the attack was eventually noticed by employees.

-The DPA found during their investigation that basic security measures has not been implemented.
+During its investigation, the data protection authority found that basic security measures had not been implemented.
 Various software was not up to date.
-Furthermore, the password of the administrator account was known by 30-40 people and was identical to that of many other systems.
-Also the lack of a Web Application Firewall (WAF) was criticized, which would have prevented the attack with high probability according to consulted specialized company.
+Furthermore, the password of the administrator account was known to 30-40 people and was identical to that of many other systems.
+The lack of a web application firewall (WAF) was also criticized, which would have prevented the attack with a high degree of probability, according to the specialist company involved.

-In addition to these technical deficiencies, the DPA also criticized that the storage of various data was inappropriate.
-The removal of credit card data from five-year-old transactions has been inadmissible.
+In addition to these technical deficiencies, the data protection authority also criticized the fact that the storage of various data was inappropriate.
+Retaining credit card data from five-year-old transactions has been illegal.

 Fine

-Since the incident occurred before GDPR, the British Data Protection Act (DPA) was applied, which provided for a maximum fine of £ 500,000.
+As the incident occurred before the GDPR came into force, the UK Data Protection Act (DPA) applied, which provided for a maximum fine of £500,000.

 Entscheidungsdatum: